AD-SDL/bmg_module/README.md

-# BMG module
+# BMG Module

-A MADSci-powered module for controlling BMG Microplate Readers, currently tested with the VANTAstar model.
+A MADSci-powered module for controlling BMG microplate readers, currently tested with the VANTAstar model.

 Contains a BMG driver (bmg_driver.py), BMG Object Thread Class (bmg_object_thread.py), and BMG REST Node (bmg_rest_node.py).

-### Assay Setup on BMG microplate reader
+### Assay Setup on a BMG Microplate Reader

-To run an assay on the BMG plate reader, you first need to create the assay using the BMG SMART Control software (not the Voyager software).
-Once the assay is created and saved, it needs to be exported and the .TCS file should be placed inside the BMG directory that contains the assay database .db file ("C:\Program Files (x86)\BMG\CLARIOstar\User\Definit" with default BMG Smart Control on Windows).
-Once the .TCS file for your assay has been saved into the database directory, it can be accessed by our BMG driver and REST Node by assay name.
+To run an assay on the BMG plate reader, you must first create the assay using the BMG SMART Control software (not the Voyager software).
+Once the assay is created and saved, it must be exported, and the .TCS file should be placed inside the BMG directory that contains the assay database .db file ("C:\Program Files (x86)\BMG\CLARIOstar\User\Definit" with default BMG SMART Control on Windows).

+Once the .TCS file for your assay has been saved into the database directory, it can be accessed by the BMG driver and REST Node by assay name.

-### Running instructions
+### Running Instructions

-The BMG driver and REST Node can only connect to the device if run with **32-bit python**.
-When creating your python virtual environment in the commands below, replace 'python.exe' with your path to a 32-bit python executable.
+The BMG driver and REST Node can only connect to the device when run with **32-bit Python**.
+When creating your Python virtual environment in the commands below, replace 'python.exe' with the path to a 32-bit Python executable.

 #### Installation